huggingface/transformers/docs/source/en/tasks/image_text_to_text.md

 ## Further Reading

-Here are some resources you can read about `image-text-to-text` task.
+Here are some more resources for the image-text-to-text task.

 - [`image-text-to-text` task page](https://huggingface.co/tasks/image-text-to-text) covers model types, use cases, datasets and more.
 - [Vision Language Models Explained](https://huggingface.co/blog/vlms) is a blog post that covers everything about vision language models and supervised fine-tuning using [TRL](https://huggingface.co/docs/trl/en/index).